 Rough & Brown Press, 1920

 Cher Ami died of multiple war wounds on June 13, 1919, less than a year after she completed service to the United States Army Signal Corps.
-Upon her death, a taxidermist preserved the small pigeon for future generations, a bird with a story that became an inspiration to millions over the years.
+Upon his death, a taxidermist preserved the small pigeon for future generations, a bird with a story that became an inspiration to millions over the years.

-Today, visitors to the National Museum of American History, Smithsonian Institution, Washington, D.C. can still see Cher Ami, preserved for history alongside the French Croix de Guerre with a palm that was awarded to her by the French government.
-In the years following Cher Ami's death, there were rumors the bird had also been awarded the Distinguished Service Cross.
-Though there is ample documentation that General John J. Pershing did in fact, award a "silver medal" to the brave carrier pigeon, there is no record of the Distinguished Service Cross is awarded.
+Today, visitors to the National Museum of American History, Smithsonian Institution, Washington, D.C. can still see Cher Ami, preserved for history alongside the French Croix de Guerre with a palm that was awarded to him by the French government.
+In the years following Cher Ami’s death, there were rumors the bird had also been awarded the Distinguished Service Cross.
+Though there is ample documentation that General John J. Pershing did in fact, award a “silver medal” to the brave carrier pigeon, there is no record of the Distinguished Service Cross is awarded.